photography of seashore during sunset

 The sheer size and number of buildings alone will mesmerize your kids.
 Seeing so many taxi cabs and rivers of people coursing along the city streets is a shock.
 New York looks and feels like a different world.
 And, in many ways, it is.

-The city offers many iconic sites such as Rockefeller Center, Trump Plaza, the Empire State Building, Metropolitan Museum of Art, Times Square, Wall Street, the Brooklyn Bridge, Grand Central Terminal, the New York Public Library, Little Italy, SoHo shopping district, Chinatown, Coney Island, Radio City Music Hall, Broadway, Madison Square Garden, and Central Park.
+Beyond the vast numbers of people and buildings, there is plenty to explore.
+The city has many iconic sites such as the Statue of Liberty, Rockefeller Center, Trump Plaza, the Empire State Building, Metropolitan Museum of Art, Times Square, Wall Street, the Brooklyn Bridge, Grand Central Terminal, the New York Public Library, Little Italy, SoHo shopping district, Chinatown, Coney Island, Radio City Music Hall, Broadway, Madison Square Garden, and Central Park.

 This list barely scratches the surface of all New York offers.
 You will keep busy during your spring break trip, providing your kids with the experience of a lifetime.

-Outdoor Adventure
+Outdoor Adventure Spring Break Destinations

 If you desire to move past your cabin fever by exploring nature, we have some terrific suggestions for a family spring break trip.